Strategic Planning for Business: Actionable Steps & Examples

 It's critical for you to track your strategy's progress and success, enabling your teams to take action and meet the goals more effectively.

 A long-term focus distinguishes a strategic plan from operational goals, which involve daily activities and milestones required for success.
 When planning strategically, you're looking ahead to the company's future.

 The Strategic Planning Process [11 Steps]

-A strategic plan isn’t written in a day.
+A strategic plan isn't written in a day.
 Critical thinking evolves over several months.
-Those involved in the strategic planning are usually a team of leaders and employees from your company and possibly other stakeholders.
+Those involved in the strategic planning are usually a team of leaders and team members from your company and possibly other stakeholders.